Is mealtime a food battle?

 Can you count the foods your child eats on two hands?

-Are you becoming a short order cook at meals?
+Are you becoming a short-order cook at meals?

 If you answered yes to any of those questions, you are likely living with a picky eater or problem feeder.

-At some point, most parents will experience some type of picky eating behavior with their children.
+At some point, most parents will experience some type of picky eating behavior and feeding difficulties with their children.
 If your child is a toddler, expect to hit a stage where something will be accepted one day and rejected the next.
 It’s common for toddlers to start expressing control at this stage.
-Older kids can go through a food jag where they overindulge in a food and later don’t want anything to do with it.
+Older kids can go through a food jag where they overindulge in food and later don’t want anything to do with it.

-When dealing with all children who are picky eaters, how we respond to this behavior will certainly impact the feeding relationship and can either exasperate their picky behavior, making it worse, or remedy it by allowing the child to feel safe exploring foods.
+When dealing with all children who are picky eaters, how we respond to this behavior will certainly impact the feeding relationship and can either exasperate their picky behavior, making it worse or remedy it by allowing the child to feel safe exploring foods.